BoyleHere/DBS-Project/README.md

 # DBS-Project
-DBS Project for coursework: \n
+DBS Project for coursework: <br />
 The Railway Reservation System aims to revolutionize the management of train schedules, passenger bookings, cancellations, and refunds.
 Administrators can seamlessly add new trains to the system, updating vital information on routes, available classes, fares, and departure dates.
 These crucial functionalities are designed to enhance efficiency and accuracy in the system's operation.
 Meanwhile, users